-Press the eject button to unload the disc.
+Press the button to eject the disc.
 Check the disc for damage or deformation, and also check that the correct disc is inserted.
-Do not try to unload the disc forcibly.
+Do not try to eject the disc forcibly.
 Single CDs (i.e., 8 cm/3 inch CDs) are not supported, and if inserted, they will be immediately ejected and this message will be displayed.
-If the disc cannot be unloaded or this message remains displayed, please contact your SUBARU dealer.
+If the disc cannot be ejected or this message remains displayed, please contact your SUBARU dealer.